 Be sure that you have prepared a room for testing.
 Keep in mind that you may need some extra time if the conversation with the participants drags on.
 Prepare with your partner if you have one.
 Ask your colleague to take notes during the session, and do not forget to check if the recorder started.
 You can always go back, listen to interviews, and look for additional insights.
 Findings can be documented also in screen grabs and video recordings.

 Do not know where to start – prioritize!
 Based on the information received, create a Trello board.
 Create some cards, add a few tags with prioritization, and voila, you have an improvement plan.
 Get a team, brainstorm the results, and decide which ones to do during the current iteration and which ones to do during the following one.
 The final part is fixing bugs and enhancing the user experience.

 To Wrap Up

 This is it!
 You did a wonderful job.
 A simple test can identify issues that you did not see before and show the way your users are interacting with your product.
 At the same time, you may learn about different business opportunities that you did not suspect were there.
 Learn how does user testing work and how to do user testing.
 So do not wait!
 Start user testability, and find the hidden opportunity!

 Do you need help with UX / UI design development?

-Get in touch with me, and my team of professional UX / UI designers will help you with any stage of design development.
+Get in touch with me, and my professional team providing UI UX design services will help you with any stage of design development.